Idriz Batha: Tirana

 On 18 June 2019, Batha was unveiled as the new player of KF Tirana, signing a one-year contract with an option of a further one, worth €5,000 a month.
 On 27 October, during the 3–0 win at Luftëtari Gjirokastër, Batha missed his first career penalty; his attempt was saved by Panagiotis Paiteris.
-During the match against title rivals Kukësi at Arena Kombëtare, Batha scored a free-kick in the 85th minute that served as a temporarily equalizer in a eventual 2–1 win, sending Tirana top of the table for the first time this season.
+During the match against title rivals Kukësi at Arena Kombëtare, Batha scored a free-kick in the 85th minute that served as a temporarily equalizer in an eventual 2–1 win, sending Tirana top of the table for the first time this season.
 The following week, Batha scored two penalties against his ex team Partizani in a 5–1 home win, helping Tirana record their biggest win over their city rivals since 2005.

 He was instrumental for his side in midfield during the 2019–20 Albanian Superliga season, scoring 10 goals in 33 appearances, a personal best, as Tirana won the championship title for the 25th time in their 100th anniversary.
 In 2019–20 Albanian Cup, where Tirana reached the final, Batha scored once in five appearances, collecting in total 38 appearances and 11 goals.
 On 8 August 2020, Tirana announced to have signed Batha on a new one-year contract.

 Batha took squad number 10 ahead of the 2020–21 season, which was last worn by Edon Hasani who departed the club.
 On 19 August, he captained Tirana for the first time in their UEFA Champions League first qualifying round match against Dinamo Tbilisi, which ended in a 2–0 away win.